 Our year in brief

 This is our year in brief.
-Here, you will find NIB’s annual report, our interim reports and other highlights that happen throughout
+Here, you will find NIB’s annual report, links to our interim reports and other highlights that happen throughout

 the year.

-In 2024, we continued to deliver on our mission and faced strong demand for our sustainable long-term lending despite a somewhat dampened investment climate in the region.
-NIB paid out EUR 4.4 billion to its clients (EUR 3.4 billion in 2023).
-Only in 2020 have disbursements been higher due to Covid-19 response.
+In 2025, we continued to deliver on our mission and faced solid demand for our sustainable long-term lending.
+NIB paid out EUR 3.9 billion to its clients.

-The Bank’s net profit for the year increased to EUR 256 million, driven by the record high net interest income.
-NIB’s Board of Directors proposes to distribute EUR 76 million in dividends to the Bank’s Nordic and Baltic member countries.
+The Bank’s net profit for the year was EUR 287 million, driven by the record high net interest income.
+NIB’s Board of Directors proposes to distribute EUR 86 million in dividends to the Bank’s Nordic and Baltic member countries.

 Message from the President and CEO